ianfhunter/GNOLL/doc/gh-pages/developers/installation.md

 ### C
 This is the default build target.
-Tested with GCC and Clang Compilers.
+Tested with GCC and Clang Compilers and is C99 compliant.

 ```bash
 make all